NDKayH/UNIT-1/Project/main.md

      - **Modify** existing passwords when changes are needed.

 2. **Encryption and Decryption**:
-   - All passwords will be encrypted using a basic yet effective encryption algorithm to ensure data confidentiality.
+   - To guarantee data secrecy, every password will be encrypted using a simple but powerful encryption technique.
-   - The system will implement a ROT13-based encryption technique that shifts alphabetic characters, rendering them unreadable to unauthorized users.
+   - An ROT13-based encryption method will be used by the system to shift numerical characters, making them incomprehensible to unauthorized users.
-   - This encryption ensures that even if an unauthorized person accesses the storage file, the passwords remain secure and unreadable.
+   - This encryption makes sure that the passwords stay safe and unreadable even in the event that an unauthorized person gains access to the storage file.

 3. **Secure Storage**:
-   - Passwords will be stored in a `passwords.csv` file that functions as the password database.
+   - The password database will be a file called `passwords.csv` that contains the passwords.
-   - Each entry will consist of a building identifier (e.g., room number) and the encrypted password.
+   - An encrypted password and a building identification (such as a room number) will be included with each entry.
-   - The CSV format ensures easy storage and retrieval, while the encryption ensures data remains secure.
+   - While the encryption protects data security, the .csv format makes easy archiving and retrieval possible.

 4. **Calculator Integration**:
-   - The system will have a basic calculator interface for routine use by staff, with a secret "master code" that switches to the password management interface, ensuring authorized access to the password manager is hidden from unauthorized users.
+   - The system will include a simple calculator interface that staff members can utilize on a regular basis.
+A concealed "master code" will allow staff members to access the password management interface while keeping unauthorized users out of the system.

 5. **Access Control via Secret Code**:
-   - A unique master code (`lockup_92135467`) serves as a gateway to the password management system, allowing only authorized personnel to switch from the calculator interface to the password management system.
+   - The password management system is accessed by a distinct master code `lockup_92135467`, which only authorized staff can use to switch from the calculator interface to the password management system.

 #### **System Architecture**

-- **User Interface**: The application interface is text-based and runs on a console or terminal.
-Staff interact with the application through menu-driven prompts.
+   - **User Interface**: The application utilizes a console or terminal and is text-based.
+The program is used by staff members using menu-driven instructions.
-- **Data Storage**: The password storage is handled via a `passwords.csv` file, ensuring that passwords are stored securely and can be accessed by authorized staff when needed.
+   - **Data Storage**: A `passwords.csv` file is used to store passwords, guaranteeing their secure storage and allowing authorized staff to access them when required.
-- **Encryption Module**: The encryption logic handles both encryption and decryption functions to convert plain text passwords into secure, encrypted strings and back when needed.
+   - **Encryption Module**: This module manages the encryption logic that transforms plain text passwords into safe, encrypted strings and back again when needed.
+It does this by handling both encryption and decryption functions.

 #### **Workflow and Usage Scenarios**

 1. **Daily Operations**: